-Quick-fingered culture fans can save money with thousands of discounted tickets and offers in the Bristol and Bath 24-hour culture flash sale from 10am on Thursday 5 September.
+Quick-fingered culture fans can save money with thousands of discounted tickets and offers in the Bristol and Bath 24-hour culture flash sale from 10am on Wednesday 15 January.

 From music gigs, art and museum exhibitions and author events to theatre classes, jewellery workshops and film screenings, there are deals galore.
-Take a punt on something new, grab a bargain and kick off your autumn with a barrow-load of amazing culture.
+Take a punt on something new, grab a bargain and kick off your year with a barrow-load of amazing culture.

 Culture Flash Sale recommendations/